apache/hudi/website/docs/concurrency_control.md

 the same Hudi Table.
 Hudi supports `file level OCC`, i.e., for any 2 commits (or writers) happening to the same table, if they do not have writes to overlapping files being changed, both writers are allowed to succeed.
   This feature is currently *experimental* and requires either Zookeeper or HiveMetastore to acquire locks.

-It may be helpful to understand the different guarantees provided by [write operations](/docs/write_operations/) via Hudi datasource or the delta streamer.
+It may be helpful to understand the different guarantees provided by [write operations](/docs/write_operations/) via Hudi datasource or the Hudi Streamer.

 ## Single Writer Guarantees